mennatarek1d/UCI-Online-Retail-ii-Performance-Analysis/README.md

 ---

-## Dataset

-This analysis uses the **[UCI Online Retail dataset](https://archive.ics.uci.edu/dataset/352/online+retail)**, a transactional dataset containing all purchases for a UK-based online retailer between 01/12/2010 and 09/12/2011.
-Transactions are recorded at the line-item level, including invoice number, stock code, quantity, unit price, customer ID, and country.
-Cancelled orders are recorded as invoices prefixed with "C" and negative quantities.

----

 ## Methodology

 - **MySQL**: data cleaning, validation, and initial business analysis (handling nulls, duplicate checks, cancellation flagging, aggregate validation).